 He opened his eyes and smiled wryly at me.
 "How many times did you check me last night?"

-"Many many times my sweetness."
+"Just a couple times my sweetness."

 He pulled his legs under himself and swung his arms lovingly around my shoulders, causing me to almost lose my balance on the edge of the bunk bed.